A Quantitative Study of SMS Phishing Detection: Results

 \subsection{Answering RQ:2}

-To investigate the roles of demographics and behavioral predictors in influencing users' susceptibility to smishing attacks, we conducted an ANOVA test.
+To investigate the effect of demographics on the behavioral predictors that influence users’ susceptibility to smishing attacks, we conducted an ANOVA test.
 This test aimed to compare the impacts of various demographic factors on the likelihood of users to interact with both real and fake messages, as well as their accuracy in identifying messages.
 The ANOVA test results, along with their effect sizes, are presented in Table~\ref{tab:ANOVAEffectResults}.
 For a detailed breakdown of our demographics, please refer to Table~\ref{tab:DemographicAttribute2} in the appendix.
 Given that we do not assume homogeneity of variances in our responses, we employed a Games-Howell post hoc test for multiple comparisons when the results of our ANOVA test were deemed significant.
+The significance of the results of this test are to inform the understanding of the users' vulnerabilities to smishing attacks in different populations.
+Furthermore, by identifying their significant differences in susceptibility to smishing attacks, these findings can allow for targeted future research and resource allocation, directing efforts towards populations most vulnerable.